longenbach/Maximum-Variance-Unfolding/README.md

 ## Data
 ![MVU_Data](readme_imgs/TeaPot_key.png)

 The teapot data set contains a 400 image sequence of a teapot being slowly rotated in a circle.
 Each rgb image in the data set has 76x101x3 = 23,028 pixels or dimensions.
-Above is shows the 0th, 100th, 200th, 300th teapot indexes.

 ## Implementation